mikro-orm/mikro-orm/docs/usage-with-sql.md

 const orm = await MikroORM.init({
   entitiesDirs: ['entities'], // relative to `baseDir`
   dbName: 'my-db-name',
-  type: 'mysql', // or 'sqlite' or 'postgresql'
+  type: 'mysql', // or 'sqlite' or 'postgresql' or 'mariadb' });
-});
 ```